 The Password Input is another commonly used input in normal web development.
 It hides the characters so nobody else can see what the user is typing.

-Also note that it's being to be common practice to give users the option to show actual characters with the text input instead of hidden password characters.
+Also note that it's becoming common practice to give users the option to show actual characters with the text input instead of hidden password characters.
 It’s up to you to decide if/when it’s applicable to use.